JayAjmera0/Churn-Analysis/README.md

 - **Power BI Visualization**: Power BI was employed to create interactive and insightful data visualizations.
 These visualizations enabled us to explore the data, identify trends, and communicate the results effectively.

+## Power BI Dashboard

+To further enhance the visualization and exploration of our Telco Churn Analysis results, we have created an interactive Power BI dashboard.
+You can access and interact with the dashboard by opening the provided Power BI file:

+- **Telco_Churn_Dashboard.pbix**: This Power BI file contains a comprehensive dashboard with various visualizations and insights derived from our analysis.

 ## Skills Utilized

 Our project involved a range of skills, including: